 As agreed in the context of the "Implementation Strategic Reserve" task force during 2017, and to take into account the future evolutions of the Market Response volumes, the implementation of the methodology defined in 2017 will be updated yearly, in order to obtain most 'up-to-date' representative results every year.
-The quantitative assessment will therefore be adapted by the 2018 yearly update, by consideration of updated EPEX DAM Belgium aggregated curves with recent data from May 2017 to March 2018 along with price thresholds, extrapolation factors and ancillary services volumes.

-Below, an overview of the methodology defined in 2017 is given for completeness.
+Below, an overview of the methodology defined in 2017 is given for the sake of completeness.

-5.6.1 Aggregated curves analysis: global volume estimation
+D.1 Aggregated curves analysis: global volume estimation